dscripka/openWakeWord/README.md

 2) The models also respond relatively well to wakewords and phrases spoken at different speeds (within reason).

 3) The models are able to handle some variability in the phrasing of a given command.
-This behavior was not entirely a surpise, given that [others](https://arxiv.org/abs/1904.03670) have reported similar benefits when training end-to-end spoken language understanding systems.
+This behavior was not entirely a surprise, given that [others](https://arxiv.org/abs/1904.03670) have reported similar benefits when training end-to-end spoken language understanding systems.
 For example, the included [pre-trained weather model](docs/models/weather.md) will typically still respond correctly to a phrase like "how is the weather today" despite not training directly on that phrase (though false rejections rates will likely be higher, on average, compared to phrases closer to the training data).

 ### Background Noise

-While the models are trained with background noise to increase robustness, in some cases additional noise suppresion can improve performance.
-Setting the `enable_speex_noise_suppression=True` argument during openWakeWord model initialization will use the efficient Speex noise suppresion algorithm to pre-process the audio data prior to prediction.
-This can reduce both false-reject rates and false-accept rates, though testing in a realistic deployment environment is strongly reccomended.
+While the models are trained with background noise to increase robustness, in some cases additional noise suppression can improve performance.
+Setting the `enable_speex_noise_suppression=True` argument during openWakeWord model initialization will use the efficient Speex noise suppression algorithm to pre-process the audio data prior to prediction.
+This can reduce both false-reject rates and false-accept rates, though testing in a realistic deployment environment is strongly recommended.

 # Training New Models

 Training new models is conceptually simple, and the entire process is demonstrated in a [tutorial notebook](notebooks/training_models.ipynb).

-Fundamentally, a new model requires o data generation and collection steps:
+Fundamentally, a new model requires two data generation and collection steps:

 1) Generate new training data for the desired wakeword/phrase using open-source speech-to-text systems (see [Synthetic Data Generation](docs/synthetic_data_generation.md) for more details).
 These models and the generation code are hosted in a separate [repository](https://github.com/dscripka/synthetic_speech_dataset_generation).
 The number of generated examples required can vary, a minimum of several thousand is recommended and performance seems to increase smoothly with increasing dataset size.